Yahdul-Lim

-Yahdul-Lim was a king of Carchemish proposed to have reigned between 1764 and 1745 BCE.
+Yahdul-Lim (died c.
+1745 BC) was a king of Carchemish proposed to have reigned between 1764 and 1745 BC.
 During this period, the information about Carchemish mostly comes from the archives of Mari, Syria.

+Family

 Son of Aplahanda, he succeeded his brother Yatar-Ami.
 Little is known about his reign.

+Alternatively: Ya‘dun-Li’im, son of Bin-Ami, and successor of Yatar-Ami on the throne of Karkemish.
+Moreover, this new find makes it clear that Ya‘dun-Li’im was not a son of the famous Aplah-Anda, as was erroneously held previously, but rather a scion of a secondary branch of the royal family.

+Reign

-Yatar-Ami (ca 1766-1764 BC), may have been a client of Mari.
-Yahdul-Lim, on the other hand, may have returned back to an alliance with Yamhad (Aleppo).
-This probably happened after Hammurabi conquered Mari ca 1761 BC.
+Yatar-Ami may have been a client of Mari.
+Yahdul-Lim, on the other hand, may have returned to an alliance with Yamhad.
+This probably happened after Hammurabi conquered Mari around 1761 BC.
 Thereafter the history of Carchemish is unknown for a considerable time.